 The financial statements also include the accounts and activities of FAME Opportunities, Inc., a separate 501(c)(3) organization formed and controlled by the Authority.
-The operations of FAME Opportunities, Inc. are immaterial.
+The operations of FAME Opportunities, Inc. are not significant to the financial statements.

 Basis of Presentation - Government-Wide Financial Statements